 But for people living in places without good sanitation, cholera is more of a risk.
 Cholera epidemics can also sometimes happen after a disaster (like an earthquake or flood) if people are living in tent cities or other places without running water or proper sanitation systems.

-Cholera is not contagious, so you can't catch it from direct contact with another person.
+Cholera is not contagious, so you can't catch it from with another person.

 What Are the Signs and Symptoms?